The seal of the Matanuska-Susitna Borough

 Gravel (Severance) Tax OR 26-058

-This proposal would add a $0.25 per ton as opposed to the tax on gravel extraction, which would primarily affect companies involved in resource extraction.
+This proposal would add a $0.25 per ton on gravel extraction, which would primarily affect companies involved in resource extraction.
 The first 150,000 tons are exempt.
 Would result in an estimated $956,000 revenue annually.

 TitleDescription